wisonye/my-openbsd-handbook/src/firewall_configuration.md

 Lookups against a table are very fast and consume less memory and processor time than lists.
 For this reason, a table is ideal for holding a large group of addresses as the lookup time on a table holding 50,000 addresses is only slightly more than for one holding 50 addresses.
+Table only can hold addresses but not ports.

 - Define table